ceefar/ceefar/README.md

 ### 😍 What am I up to?

-I've put together a load of projects in a short time, but here is are the two you should check out from my current portfolio
+I've put together a load of projects in a short time, but here are a few to check out from my current portfolio

 ### NHS Wait Times
 <sup>[ api | data-cleaning | etl | data-analysis | async | web scraping | optimisation | mysql | python | streamlit | echarts | cicd | github-actions ]</sup>